 Thru-Hike the Transcaucasian Trail

-We’re seeking intrepid, experienced hikers to thru-hike the new Transcaucasian Trail.
+Calling all intrepid, experienced hikers to thru-hike the Transcaucasian Trail across Armenia and Georgia!

-For the past 8 years, we’ve been stitching together routes, building trails, and putting new destinations on the map (literally) across the Caucasus.
+For the past nine years, we’ve been stitching together routes, building trails, and putting new destinations on the map (literally) across the Caucasus

-Our goal has been to create the most culturally rich and geographically diverse long-distance hiking trail possible across Georgia and Armenia as part of the Transcaucasian Trail.
+Our goal has been to create the most culturally rich and geographically diverse long-distance hiking trail network across Georgia, Armenia, and Azerbaijan as part of the Transcaucasian Trail.

 The result?
-A challenging and stunning 1,540km thru-hike connecting the Greater and Lesser Caucasus Mountains.
-The route weaves between high alpine passes, red desert canyons, bucolic meadows, volcanic plateaus, and more, while creating opportunities to meet shepherds, farmers, villagers, ecotourism entrepreneurs, and perhaps even a few trail crews along the way.
+Challenging and stunning routes connecting the Greater and Lesser Caucasus Mountains.
+The trail weaves between high alpine passes, red desert canyons, bucolic meadows, volcanic plateaus, and more, while creating opportunities to meet shepherds, farmers, villagers, ecotourism entrepreneurs, and perhaps even a few trail crews along the way.

-In 2022, we welcomed the very first cohort of thru-hikers to test out the new routes in Armenia and Georgia, tweaking and improving the route and supporting information based on their feedback.
-In 2023, we welcomed a larger cohort of hikers, who helped us improve the route resources significantly by contributing data, testing reroutes, and volunteering their time with us to create new guides and mapping resources.
+While thru-hiking Azerbaijan is not yet possible, in 2022, we welcomed the first cohort of thru-hikers to test out the 1,540km thru-hike route in Armenia and Georgia.
+Since then, we’ve consistently tweaked and improved the route and supporting information based on their feedback.
+In 2023 and 2024, we welcomed larger cohorts of hikers, who helped us improve the route resources significantly by contributing data, testing reroutes, and volunteering their time with us to create new guides and mapping resources.

-Now, in 2024, we’re inviting intrepid hikers to try out the latest iteration of the Transcaucasian Trail through Armenia, Georgia, or both.
+Now, we’re inviting the next cohort of intrepid hikers to try out the latest iteration of the Transcaucasian Trail through Armenia, Georgia, or both.

-If that sounds up your alley, we’re excited to share with you the details of our thru-hiker support program designed to help you get out there and make the most of your trail experience.
+If that sounds up your alley, we’re excited to share with you the details of the TCT Trailblazers Program, our thru-hiker support program designed to help you get out there and make the most of your trail experience.
 We’re wildly excited about this route—and, should you embrace the challenge of hiking it, we want to help you have the best experience possible.

 In the TCT Trailblazers forum, you’ll be the first to get real-time updates about the route and resources we’ve created to help you plan and successfully complete your hike.
-Our team members (who designed and tested these routes) will be there throughout the spring and summer to provide direct support and advice throughout your planning process, as well as during the hiking season itself.
-And although you’re unlikely to encounter many fellow hikers on the trail, you won’t be alone: you’ll be joining a vibrant existing community of fellow TCT thru-hikers, including some who hiked the route in 2022 & 2023.
+Members of the TCT Hikers’ Board — composed of former TCT hikers and volunteers who are intimately familiar with the trail — will be there throughout the spring and summer to provide direct support and advice throughout your planning process, as well as during the hiking season itself.
+And although you’re unlikely to encounter many fellow hikers on the trail, you won’t be alone: you’ll be joining a vibrant existing community of fellow TCT hikers.

-In short, you’ll get all the support we can offer as one of the first-ever hikers on this new long-distance trail—and you’ll have the opportunity to help shape its future along the way.
+In short, you’ll get all the support we can offer — and you’ll have the opportunity to help shape its future along the way.

 Sound like the right challenge for you?
 Read on.